Saturday, May 19th: Dinner and movie

 Note: Indicated times are Eastern Standard Time (EST); PST is three hours earlier.

-- 9:00 pm Q&A through videoconference with the filmmaker, Julie Barnes
+- 9:00 pm Q&A through videoconference with the filmmaker, Julia Barnes

 Sunday, May 20: Afternoon workshop